kevinkchen1/biomedical_agentic_ai/README.md

 - Flag missing `LIMIT` or overly broad patterns
 - Produce short natural-language descriptions of query logic

-This file powers educational features in the web app and improves transparency around how graph queries work.
+This file allows educational features in the app and improves transparency around how graph queries work.

+### 2. Query Learning System

+This feature tracks query usage and feedback to help the system generate better Cypher queries over time.

+#### What It Does
+- Logs every query execution (success, errors, results)
+- Stores user ratings and feedback
+- Learns recurring successful query patterns
+- Suggests similar past queries to users
+- Provides confidence scores for new queries
+- Generates basic analytics on performance and improvement

+#### Why It's Useful
+It gives the system a simple “memory,” allowing queries to improve based on what has worked well for users in the past.

+#### Core Features
+- Query history database
+- Pattern extraction and scoring
+- User feedback integration
+- Similar-query recommendations
+- Lightweight analytics (success rate, ratings, trends)

 ## Modifications Made